shoutem/shoutem.github.io/docs/extensions/getting-started/_posts/1970-01-03-InitializingExtension.md

 Let's describe the structure:

-- `app/`: Folder where you will keep your client side code
+- `app/`: Folder where you will keep your mobile app side code
 - `server/`: Folder where you will keep your server side code
 - `extension.json`: File that describes your extension